 11. Regularly review and adjust

-Consider using the envelope system or budgeting apps to manage your daily expenses.
-This helps you stick to your budget and prevents overspending.
+Consider using budgeting apps or the envelope system to manage daily expenses.
+These tools can help you stay on track and avoid overspending.

 13. Hold family budget meetings